yuvtorres/kaggle-diamonds/README.md

 *Evaluation criteria*: RMSE (Root Mean Squared Error).

 >
-> This repo contains the code for respond this challenge
+> This repo contains the code to answer this challenge
 >

 ---